Cerenia/cerenia.github.io/README.md

 #### **Move to a new version of the APK**

-In this case, you will not need to export and import your data since you can simply do an update with the new APK.
+In this case, you will generally not need to export and import your data since you can simply do an update with the new APK.
+Check [**Newest APK download \& Change Log**](#newest-apk-download--change-log) to make sure that this is the case for the version you are trying to update to as some changes are breaking and will need you to backup, uninstall and reinstall.
 We still recommend making sure that you have a working backup before you do this, in case something unexpectedly goes wrong.
 Follow the steps detailed at [**Backup your Signal Data**](#backup-your-signal-data), [**Verify your backup**](#verify-your-backup) and [**Verify your PIN**](#verify-your-pin) to make sure you have a fallback option available.

 Now, download the newest version of the APK that is compatible with your smartphone (see - [**Which of the five files is right for my phone?**](#which-of-the-five-files-is-right-for-my-phone)), and open it.
 You may have to grant the "install unknown apps" permission as detailed in the [**TLDR;**](#tldr) chapter.